Blog

 I've been playing around with Django a bit for work recently, which has been interesting to see what choices they've made differently to Zope 3.
 There were a few things that surprised me:

-The ORM and database layer defaults to autocommit mode rather than using transactions.
+- The ORM and database layer defaults to autocommit mode rather than using transactions.
 This seems like an odd choice given that all the major free databases support transactions these days.
 While autocommit might work fine when a web application is under light use, it is a recipe for problems at higher loads.
+By using transactions that last for the duration of the request, the testing you do is more likely to help with the high load situations.

 Metrics for success of a DVCS